-Ah, the White Mountains.
-New Hampshire's majestic Presidential Range offers so many wonderful sights: Rugged mountain peaks poking through sun-streaked clouds, the spectacular National Forest along the Kancamagus Highway, the red and green Dodgem cars plowing into each other at Santa's Village.
+New Hampshire's majestic White Mountains offers so many wonderful sights, including rugged mountain peaks poking through sun-streaked clouds, the spectacular National Forest along the Kancamagus Highway, and the breathtaking natural chasm that is the Flume Gorge.

 In an era when Six Flags and Disney feature hyperactive roller coasters and multi-million dollar high-tech rides, the White Mountain park has retained its down-home charm and gentle appeal.
 That's not to say that its attractions have not evolved or that the park hasn't introduced some innovative new rides and shows.
 But Santa's Village does take pride in the sweet nostalgia it offers.